gezakerecsenyi/highscore/README.md

 ### 2. Control statements

+The sub-statements of control statements should be indented, as in Python.

  - `if [condition]`: `[condition]` is checked loosely - that is, it is not required to be a `bool` type: all that matters is whether the passed object's internal `id` is equal to the value `"true"`.